 - Focus on your 2-3 primary keywords within the body content, and use variations (i.e. – plural/singular, synonyms, etc.) in order to keep it reading naturally and expand the possibilities of your target customer finding you in search via long-tail search terms.

 - (Sparingly) use boldfaced and italicized formatting on key messages within your content (for emphasis) on a page, especially when using your target keywords for that specific page, in order to draw attention for readers and give extra weight to search engines.
 It’s believed that Google, Yahoo! and Bing give a little extra weight to specially-formatted words.
 Keep it reading naturally, however.
-The last thing you want to do is create an experience for your user where they feel that keywords are just jumping off of the page.
+The last thing you want to do is create an experience for your users where they feel that keywords are just jumping off of the page.
 That’s just gross.

 - Focus on your most important keywords within the first few paragraphs of your web page content.
 It’s believed that search engines give extra weight to the content at the top of the page, as it’s most likely to tell the reader (and them) what the page is about.

 - Keyword density was a common SEO practice used to ensure that your most repeated 1-word, 2-word, 3-word, and longer phrases were the actual keywords that you are focusing on.
 This was abused by spammers, and can potentially lead to “over-optimization” penalties or ranking demotions in search engines.
 It’s advised to simply write extensive, authoritative content for the reader, and this will most likely happen naturally.
 Just ensure that you don’t stray from your core topic within the page content.

 Optimizing Images for SEO